shakespete/redux/Redux Notes.md

   <li>Allow other entities to subscribe to updates (React components in this case).
 View bindings provided by react-redux will allow you to receive updates from the store and respond to them in your components.</li>
 </ul>

+Creating a new Redux store requires one or more reducers and, optionally, middleware.
+At least one reducer is required to create a store.

 <h3>Redux Architecture</h3>

 ![alt text](https://github.com/shakespete/redux/blob/dev/img/redux_arch.jpg)